Neo-paganism in the Republic of Ireland: Wicca in Ireland

 A number of Wiccan temples and covens exist in Ireland.
+In 2002, the Irish Examiner claimed that there are an estimated 3,500 practicing witches in Ireland, up from 3,000 two years previously, and 300 in 1992.

-Teampall Na Calliaghe based in Kells, Co.
-Meath is run by Janet Farrar and Gavin Bone; who have also published a number of books on Wicca.
+Teampall Na Calliaghe based in Kells, County Meath is run by Janet Farrar and Gavin Bone; who have also published a number of books on Wicca.